B. Survey Design and Sampling

 1. Survey Design

-For this 2015/2016 Harvest Survey, the target population was commodity sorghum from the nine key U.S. sorghum-producing states representing more than 98% of U.S. sorghum exports.
-A proportionate, stratified, random sampling technique was applied to ensure a sound statistical sampling of the U.S. sorghum crop at the first stage of the marketing channel.
-Three key characteristics define the sampling technique: the stratifcation of the population to be sampled, the sampling proportion per stratum, and the random sample selection procedure.
+For this Export Cargo Survey, the target population was commodity sorghum from the nine key U.S. sorghumproducing states representing more than 98% of U.S. sorghum exports.
+A proportionate stratified sampling technique was used to ensure a sound statistical sampling of U.S. sorghum exports.
+Two key characteristics define the sampling technique for this report: the stratifcation of the population to be sampled and the sampling proportion per subpopulation or stratum.

-The number of harvest samples collected was established so the Council could estimate the true averages of the various quality factors with a specifc level of precision.
-The level of precision chosen for the 2015/2016 Harvest Survey was a Relative ME no greater than ± 10%, estimated with a 95% level of confidence.
-A Relative ME of ± 10% is a reasonable target for biological data such as these sorghum quality factors.
+The number of samples collected from each EO was established in order for the Council to estimate the true averages of the various quality factors with a specifc level of precision.
+The level of precision chosen for the Export Cargo Survey was a Relative ME of no greater than ± 10%, which is a reasonable target for biological data such as these sorghum quality factors.

-To determine the number of harvest samples for the targeted Relative ME, ideally the population variance (i.e., the variability of the quality factor in the sorghum at harvest) for each of the quality factors should be used.
-The more variation among the levels or values of a quality factor, the more harvest samples required to estimate the true mean within a given confidence level.
+To determine the number of samples for the targeted Relative ME, ideally the population variance (i.e., variability of the quality factor in the sorghum exports) for each of the quality factors should be used.
+The more variation among the levels or values of a quality factor, the more samples required to estimate the true mean within a given confidence level.
 In addition, the variances of the quality factors typically differ from one another.
 As a result, different sample sizes for each of the quality factors would be needed for the same level of precision.